4k4xs4pH1r3/offensive-security/Linux/SA.md

  <https://kp1:3780/admin/global-settings.jsp>

 For create and manage settings that give a Scan Engine direct access to an NSX network of virtual assets.
-NSX OVF Security Console, press Download button to update the NSX OVF distribution at.
+NSX OVF Security Console, press the Download button to update the NSX OVF distribution.

  <https://localhost:3780/admin/nsx-ovf.jsp>

-Take a cofee or a tea and w8 aprox 30 minutes to proceed with the next step:
+Take a coffee or a tea and w8 approx 30 minutes to proceed with the next step:

     service nexposeconsole stop
 #